Leigh Janiak: Style and tone

 Janiak's directing style differs from film to film.
 In Honeymoon, the film is steeped in sepia tones and all colors are desaturated.
 The idea and tone for the film were inspired by Invasion of the Body Snatchers.
 The film heavily relies on body horror and subverts traditional horror gender roles.

 Fear Street: Part One - 1994 paid homage to 90s slasher films like Scream and I Know What You Did Last Summer.
-The film mirrors the tone of these films with its sense of humor and cinematography as the film is shot in a studio style similar to 90s slasher films.
+The film mirrors the tone of these films with its sense of humor and cinematography, as the film is shot in a studio style similar to 90s slasher films.
 The murder of Maya Hawke as the character of Heather in Fear Street: Part One - 1994 is a nod to Drew Barrymore's death as Casey in the original Scream Film.
-There is also a recreation of a scene in Scream where students make jokes about the murder that in Fear Street: Part One - 1994 where a student dons a skull-mask killer mask rather than a ghost-face killer mask.
-The film also employs some of the graphic violence that is portrayed in 90s slasher films.
-The film also adopts a 90s aesthetic in its settings through the use of the soft glow of neon lights in the Shadyside mall as well as in its soundtrack.
+There is also a recreation of a scene in Scream where students make jokes about the murder featured in Fear Street: Part One - 1994 where a student dons a skull-mask killer mask rather than a ghost-face killer mask.
+The film also employs some of the graphic violence that is portrayed in 90s slasher films, and adopts a 90s aesthetic in its settings through the use of the soft glow of neon lights in the Shadyside mall, as well as in its soundtrack.
 Janiak used Kate's death in the first film as a way of lulling the audience into a false sense of safety as she dies late in the film and has the most violent death in the entire trilogy.
 Kate and Simon's death allow the audience to experience "real loss" that allows the series to propel forward.